micaellobo/e-commerce-store/README.md

 # How to run

-Once the application is up and running, you can test the API endpoints using your preferred API testing tool.
-We've provided a `postman.collection.json` file that you can import into your testing tool for convenience.

 ### Docker Compose

 This option uses pre-built Docker images from a Docker Hub registry.
 Simpler and faster way to run the application.